aj73000/SatSolver/README.md

 └── solver.h
 ```

-You can then run the Python project using the newly compiled `solver.exe`.
+You can then run the Python main using the newly compiled `solver.exe`.

 ## 4. Running the Python project